 "Snout" in Elizabethan English meant simply "spout".
 Snout is a tinker, and tinkers mended teakettles.

-"Starveling" sounds like "starving", and the stereotype about tailors was that they never had enough to eat.
+"Starveling" means "someone who is thin from lack of food", and the stereotype about tailors was that they never had enough to eat.

 "Snug" is a good name for a joiner, who should be able to fit everything together snugly.

 The name "Titania" is derived from "Diana", the Greek goddess of the moon.
 And considering how much the moon is mentioned in this play, you get the idea.

 "Helena" means "light" or "torch".
 "Fair Helena, who more enguilds the night/Than all yon firey oes and eyes of light".
 This also an ironic wink at Helen of Troy and the many much-sought Helen's based on her.

 Our Fairies Are Different: Many contemporary productions of this play portray the fairies with some variation of this.
 In fact the original play used this trope by making the fairies actually less sinister than they were commonly portrayed at the time.